What Matters in RL-Based Methods for Object-Goal Navigation? An Empirical Study and A Unified Framework: Experiments, Results, and Recommendations

 \subsubsection{Untrapping helper.}

-\textbf{Study description.} The untrapping helper uses predefined rules to help the agent escape from stuck situations.
+The untrapping helper uses predefined rules to help the agent escape from stuck situations.
 To assess its impact, we compare our continuous-action RL policy with and without the helper enabled.

 \textbf{Interpretation.} As shown in Table~\ref{tab:ablation_test_time}, the use of the untrapping helper clearly improves performance in both evaluation settings.
 The improvement is more obvious in the standard evaluation.
 Furthermore, we observe that the untrapping helper has a greater impact on long-distance navigation.
 When the target goal is farther from the agent, the likelihood of the agent getting trapped increases due to the extended navigation path.
 This explains why the performance improvement is more pronounced in the standard evaluation setting.